-This course is designed to familiarize students with basic horsemanship concepts and skills.
-Safety in handling horses (catching, holding, tying and restraining) and assessment of horses are introduced.
-Tack and equipment used in the care, handling and riding of horses are also covered.
+This course is designed to familiarize students with the basic horsemanship concepts and skills.
+Safety in handling horses (catching, holding, tying, and restraining) and assessment of horses are introduced.
+Tack and equipment used in the care, handling, and riding of horses are also covered.
+Students must provide their own horse and tack.